 This species is found in Queensland, East India, in southern China (Fujian, Guangdong and Yunnan provinces, and Guangxi autonomous region), Taiwan, Myanmar, Vietnam, Malaysia, the Japanese islands of Kyushu and Ryukyu, where it grows in humid subtropical forests, and the Fiji Islands.
 Hoya carnosa prefers bright light, but will tolerate much less.
 Though it will tolerate low temperatures (but not freezing), the optimal temperature is 16–29°C. It benefits from an open potting medium that allows some air to get to the roots.
 Typical mixes include large-grade drainage material such as perlite, pumice, or bark balls.
 The plants should be fed regularly with Flowering Orchid Tucker from early spring and then Growing Orchid Tucker when finished flowering.
 Moderate your watering regime in accordance to your temperatures i.e. weekly in summer to every two weeks in winter.
 If in doubt, err on the side of under-watering.
 Studies at the University of Georgia, published in 2009, have shown H. carnosa to be an excellent remover of pollutants in the indoor environment.
 It has a cluster of pink star-like flowers that are heavily scented and produce a sugary nectar.
 The leaves are variegated with white margins, which can sometimes have a marble effect.
 New growth will have a strong dark pink to red hue, which will eventually fade as the leaves mature.
-The plant photo's are an example of what you can expect to receive.
-We cannot guarentee that a particular choice of variegation will be available.
+We cannot guarantee that a particular choice of variegation will be available.

 This plant has more substance than commonly obtained 'Krimson Queen', with a furry underside.